NEW STUDY: Donors Don’t Want a Reward for Their Donation

 • Bake Sales Might Not Be a Bad Idea

-It doesn’t have to be cookies and cupcakes, but selling some handmade or donated items can still be a great way of fundraising.
+You don’t have to sell only baked goods.
+Selling handmade or donated items is also great way of fundraising.
 Ultimately, it’s the same as offering a reward, but by framing it as a purchase, you may be more successful.

 • Find For-Profit Partners